 To start the fire, collect some medium-sized rocks and set them in a circle.
 For tinder, you can use paper strips while twigs or cardboard can act and kindle.
 Place them all inside the circle.

 Hopefully, you have a lighter along with you.
 Using that start a fire and blow in softly until it starts to spread.
 Blow it too hard, and the fire will blow out completely.

 Once it spreads enough, throw in some more of kindle along with some wooden chips followed by some bigger logs.
 Having trouble starting a fire or do not have a lighter?
 Then here’s what you can do.

-Now, if you like a traditional toast, you can add butter to the skillet for some flavoring or if you want to take the flavor profile up a notch, bacon grease is just what you need (trust me, this is what a mouthwatering toast is all about).
+Now, if you like a traditional toast, you can add butter to the skillet for some flavouring, or if you want to take the flavour profile up a notch, bacon grease is just what you need (trust me, this is what a mouthwatering toast is all about).

 Put the bread slices on the skillet.
 You should be able to add 4-5 slices depending on the size of the skillet.

 Now comes the tricky part, Campfires aren’t like your toaster or oven, you can never know how long it might take.
 This is why I recommend that you continue to flip your toast every 15-20 seconds using tongs until both sides are brown enough to suit your liking.